mgree/smoosh/README.md

   - As of 2019-10-19, Modernish on Linux (whether native, in Docker, or in a Vagrant VM) exposes a bug in Smoosh's interaction with the dash parser.
+This bug wasn't poked when running on macOS.

-The manifestations are different: in Docker, Smoosh crashes; natively or in a VM, some strange extra output appears but the Modernish completes.
+    The manifestations are different: in Docker, Smoosh crashes;
+    natively or in a VM, some strange extra output appears but the Modernish completes.
 Modernish _should_ still complete without a problem on macOS, but I'm unable to test this (as my Mac is not booting).

   - As of 2019-10-19, Modernish on Linux diagnoses two bugs:
     `BUG_MULTIBYTE` as reported in the paper, but also